-Please note Dr. Furman is interested in taking students in the fall
+Please note Dr. Furman is not taking students for Fall 2017

 AREAS OF EXPERTISE/RESEARCH INTERESTS

 - Romantic Relationships in Adolescence and Early Adulthood

 Currently my major research study is Project Star, which is a 15 year longitudinal study of the links among romantic experiences, other close relationships, and adjustment.

 Ph.D., University of Minnesota, 1978